 12. Buy a lightweight suitcase

 Don’t assume that buying the most expensive designer suitcase will get you an upgrade – instead, it’s more likely to attract thieves at the airport and on your travels.
 It’s better to be inconspicuous and go for a lightweight option.
 If you’re using a hardshell suitcase, this can add up to four kilos of weight before you’ve even started packing, so expensive isn’t always best.

 13. Know your limits

 Baggage allowance varies from airline to airline.
 Make sure you’re aware of your limits before you reach the airport.
-Some carriers will allow you to check in two bags, but not all, and the weight allowance can vary (see point 12).
+Some, but not all carriers will allow you to check in two bags, and the weight allowance can vary (see point 12).
 Make sure you understand the hand luggage allowance and avoid costly charges at the gate.
 You might also want to read our hand luggage guide.